-I’ve been seeking after this illusive state of being for over twenty-five years now.
-Practicing literally every religion and spiritual tradition known (and unknown) to man.
-I’ve studied numerous scriptures, met more teachers and gurus than I can possibly count.
-I’ve been teaching non-dual consciousness for over ten years now, leading hundreds of classes, workshops and retreats.
+I've been seeking after this illusive state of being for now over three decades, practicing literally every religion and spiritual tradition known (and unknown) to man.
+I've studied numerous scriptures, met more teachers and gurus than I can possibly count.
+I've been teaching about consciousness for over twenty years now, leading hundreds of classes, workshops and retreats.
 After teaching for a couple of years, it became apparent that most spiritual seekers look for something that has nothing to do with enlightenment.
 The common thread seems to be an attempt to escape life or a struggle to capture divinity in a box for personal or material gains.
 Anything to avoid pain and gain pleasure.
 A futile attempt to transcend and escape the human condition and attain a divine, unearthly state of being.

 Here are a few of the most common misconceptions I've encountered while walking my own journey.

 #1 – Enlightenment is a state or a destination you can reach, attain and achieve.

 The deepest implication of this statement is that enlightenment is not found here, now, where you are.
 It implies that you need to take some kind of action, do something in order to reach or attain it.
 It means that it is something you lack, and can work for, take some kind of action to get from point A to point B. You don't know calculus, but if you go to school or a teacher who does, you can learn and change the state of not knowing into knowing.
 In other words it's an additive experience, from zero to one.
 This misconception leads directly to misconception #2:

 #2 - You can't reach Enlightenment without a teacher; a Roshi, a Rabbi or a Guru.